wharton/django-user-emulation/README.rst

     ]

-Add middleware processor 'django_user_emulation.middleware.EmulationRemoteUserMiddleware', App must also include 3 middleware from django.contrib.auth.middleware
+Add middleware processor 'django_user_emulation.middleware.EmulationRemoteUserMiddleware', App must also include middleware from django.contrib.auth.middleware
-    AuthenticationMiddleware, RemoteUserMiddleware and SessionAuthenticationMiddleware django_user_emulation middleware must be between
+    AuthenticationMiddleware, RemoteUserMiddleware or your custom remote user middleware (such as shibboleth) django_user_emulation middleware must be between
     'django.contrib.auth.middleware.AuthenticationMiddleware' and
     'django.contrib.auth.middleware.RemoteUserMiddleware'
+because it overrides the REMOTE_USER request header which sets the user in RemoteUserMiddleware

 .. code-block:: python